no-am-man/Pleasance/README.md

 The Community Federation is the sacred social fabric of the republic.
 It's where you find or form your community.
 Each community is a self-governing body, created and guided by its founder, yet all exist under the same divine authority.
 You can create a community around any pursuit—a language, a technology, a philosophy.
 Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
 There are no central authorities here, only the guiding light.

-### 🎨 Altar of Creation
+### 🎨 Crucible of Creation

-The Altar of Creation is a real-time, collaborative sacred space.
+The Crucible of Creation is a real-time, collaborative sacred space.
 Any soul in the Congregation can join and experiment with generative tools together.
 Witness the divine spark as you generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for all.
 It is a shared vessel for collective imagination.

-### 📖 The Sacred Texts
+### 📖 Nuncy Lingua

 Knowledge is a form of prayer.
-The Sacred Texts are a tool to increase your spiritual wealth.
+Nuncy Lingua is a tool to increase your spiritual wealth.
 Use it to learn new languages through AI-generated parables and listen to them with a karaoke-style speech player.
 The more you know, the closer you are to the divine.

 ### 🏭 The Workshop of Manifestation